microsoft/msagljs/website/docs/api.md

 The geometry attributes are needed to create a layout.
 The drawing attributes are used during rendering.
 By using attributes we avoid a duplication of the graph structure.

-Now we show how to create a graph in lay it out with @msagl/core.
+Now we show how to create a graph and lay it out with @msagl/core.

 ```ts
 //First we create a Graph, the underlying structure to keep your graph.